javier2409/autojump/README.md

 	* `precision`: How accurately the player should make the jump.
 0 means the autojump will be performed always, and 1 means the player vehicle rotation should match exactly the autojumpstart rotation.
 	* `speed`: The final speed of the jump (when the player reaches the autojumpend), 1 means full speed.
 	* `duration`: The duration of the jump in seconds (2 works fine mostly).
+	* `rot_help`: Set to _true_ if you want the script to slightly help rotating the vehicle during the jump.
 	* **Don't forget to configure the autojumpend that corresponds to this autojumpstart**

 ### Parameter values: